Running Glossary: Your Complete Guide To The Lingo Of Runners

 In this running glossary put together by runners, for runners, we’ve demystified commonly used terms (and some a little less common) to describe the running terminology and jargon you may hear on the road, trail or track.

-From training and nutrition strategies, specific running workouts to foot types we take a deep dive into everything running from heel-to-toe.
+From training and nutrition strategies, specific running workouts to foot types, we take a deep dive into the world of running from heel-to-toe.

 Aerobic exercise